Frequently Asked Questions

 You may also find that you need to work in some traditional methods such as print ads or direct mail, as well as internal marketing to get more referrals and retain patients.

 Your website should first and foremost have your well-crafted story.
 It should be simple and easy to understand and follow.
 What information should a prospective patient want to know about you and your practice?
 Who are you?
 What do you do?
 Where are you located?
 How can they contact you?

 Avoid using a cookie-cutter template.
-Your site needs to personable and convey who you are in a way that resonates with the visitor.
+Your dental website needs to personable and convey who you are in a way that resonates with the visitor.